Trendeo/slate/source/includes/_authentication.md

 #### Response

 The API responds with the same structure you also see in the regular login (a jwt and a refresh token).
+Important: As described in the introduction chapter, we might not be able to retrieve the email address of the user.
+In that case, a random email address of domain "no_facebook_email.trendeo.com" is created.
+The user should then be asked for her/his real email address and then update the information with another backend call (TODO: NOT IMPLEMENTED YET).
+You can recognize this by analysing the "username" field of the response object.

 Parameter | Description
 --------- | -------
-jwt | Your fresh and new JWT for future requests. refreshToken | Token for getting a new JWT once its expired.
+jwt | Your fresh and new JWT for future requests. refreshToken | Token for getting a new JWT once its expired. username | Username of the logged-in user

 ## Getting a JWT for a guest user